feelpp/feelpp/Tutorial/03-SpaceElements.md

 You've learned how to discretize the space you want to compute on.
 You now have to learn how to define and use function spaces and elements of functions spaces.

-The source code is available in \c myfunctionspace.cpp (The listing is given at the end).
+The source code is available in `myfunctionspace.cpp`
+(The listing is given at the end).

 # Loading a Mesh in 2D {#load}